fox-it/dissect-docs/docs/source/contributing/developing.rst

 Python and tox versions
 ~~~~~~~~~~~~~~~~~~~~~~~

+Dissect is built and tested for the following Python versions:

+- CPython 3.9, 3.10 and 3.11.
+- PyPy 3.9.

-Dissect is built and tested against Python 3.9 (CPython and PyPy).
-Older versions may not work, as features are used which
+Older versions than specified may not work, as some features are not supported by these versions
-may not yet be supported by these versions (for example ``@cached_property`` is only supported since Python 3.9).
+(for example ``@cached_property`` is only supported since Python 3.9).

 Newer versions will probably work, but are not guaranteed to.

 To build and test Dissect projects, `tox <https://tox.wiki/en/latest/>`_ is used.
-A minimum version of 3.8 is required.
+A minimum version of 4.2.4 is required (when using ``tox`` version 3.3.0 or higher,
+it will automatically bootstrap to this minimum version).

+More information on available tooling can be found on the :doc:`tooling </contributing/tooling>` page.

 Style guide
 ~~~~~~~~~~~